Jaw Surgery in NYC: A Comprehensive Guide

 By making precise adjustments, jaw surgery creates structural harmony while addressing health concerns.

-Preparation is a important step to ensure optimal results.
+Preparation is an important step to ensure optimal results.
 Patients are typically involved in pre-surgical evaluations, which may include orthodontic work or imaging studies.
 Steps include:

 Your surgeon will evaluate your dental and facial anatomy and explain the procedure thoroughly.